 By Melissa Cook, Designer for Creative Displays Now

 Note: This is the fourth in a series of articles (“Lessons”) covering the basics of corrugated displays and boxes.
-Click here to see all of the lessons we have published.

 Perhaps you are a startup company and are thinking of selling your product in a display.
 Or maybe you’ve done a few displays and consider yourself to be a bit more experienced in that area.
 As a designer, I can tell you there is more engineering to a display than you might think.